Government Work Plan 2021 - Stage 2

 Or you can listen on the States website.
 This is particularly useful if you are busy during the day and want to access a recording later.
 Go to the States Meeting Information Index.
 Choose the date of the meeting you are interested in and then ‘Watch the States meeting online’.

-Members of Women in Public Life will be in the Gallery and listening in from home on 21 July.
-To be added to our Politics WhatsApp group, send your name and phone number to email@example.com.
+Members of Women in Public Life were in the Gallery and listening in from home on 21 July.
+To be added to our Politics WhatsApp group, send your name and mobile phone number to firstname.lastname@example.org.
 We’ll keep you up to date with arrangements for the Gallery visit and you can share thoughts and questions with other interested folk during the debate.